autarky/docs/content/extension.md

 ## Adding functionality

-As an example, let's say you want to use Eloquent in your application.
-The recommended course of action here is to write your own service provider, in which you share an instance of `Illuminate\Database\Capsule\Manager`.

-An official example on how to implement it can be found [here](https://github.com/illuminate/database#usage-instructions).
+As an example, let's say you want to use Eloquent, the Laravel ORM, in your application.
+The recommended course of action here is to write your own service provider, in which you share an instance of the class `Illuminate\Database\Capsule\Manager`.
+An official example on how to use this class can be found [here](https://github.com/illuminate/database#usage-instructions).

 All we need to do is bind the manager class as a shared instance onto the container inside the service provider's `register()` method, like this: